Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > File is the working directory
     >
     > No commas are used in the script

 * 10-mirror_permissions

+    > Script that sets the mode of the file `hello` the same as `olleh`'s mode
+    >
+    > Both files are in the working directory

 * 11-directories_permissions
 * 12-directory_permissions
 * 13-change_group